 A Negative Result

-- If your test result is negative for COVID-19, you probably were not infected at the time your sample was collected, and you will receive an email within 24 hours detailing your eligibility to return to a UF work location in accordance with your unit’s protocols.
+- If your test result is negative for COVID-19, you probably were not infected at the time your sample was collected.

 - This does not mean you will not get sick in the future.
 It only means that you did not have COVID-19 at the time of testing.
-Once back at work, please continue to follow the university’s and your unit’s COVID-19 physical distancing and masking protocols, as well as washing your hands frequently and staying home if you feel sick.
+Please continue to follow guidelines for helping prevent the spread of COVID.

 A Positive Result